Ravjot03/Financial-Data-in-Python/Managing Data/Chapter-2/README.md

 # Aggregating & Describing Financial Data

 ## Description :
-In this jupyter notebook, I have explained how to group data by one or more categorical variables, and to calculate and visualize summary statistics for each caategory.
+In this jupyter notebook, I have explained how to group data by one or more categorical variables, and to calculate and visualize summary statistics for each category.

 ---
 ## Contents :